TheStarryByte/hello-world/README.md

 i hope i can do better ',.
 Print ("safa ").
 print ("hi there im here").
-im done with lesson three in python doing day one of the course week zero is basic and easy new word pixel images binary system
+im done with lesson three in python. doing day one of the course week zero is basic and easy new word pixel images binary system